Are North Greenville University’s online courses accredited?

-Our courses are designed to help teachers and educators earn graduate credits and meet state teacher recertification requirements at their own pace.
+Our courses are designed to help teachers earn graduate credits and meet state teacher recertification requirements at their own pace.
 Any course that you enroll in must be completed in 9 months or less.
 It is possible to finish some courses in a few weeks.

 How much time per week do students typically spend on course work?

 The amount of time spent is completely up to the disgression of students.
 All courses are self-paced.
 The only requirement is that all courses be completed in the 9-month timeframe.